posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 After having prepared, here is how I experienced the interview:

 - Very relaxed and cordial atmosphere.
-I was not grilled on any technical questions though I was asked a specific question about my publication.
+I was not grilled on any technical questions though I was asked a specific (but very fair) question about my published paper.
 - It felt like a true conversation where faculty seemed to be most interested in who I am as a person and less about my qualifications.
 - It seemed that my interviewers really appreciated that I knew about their active grants.
 Of course, they don't expect you to know everything about it (that's their job, after all) but just showing that you did your "homework" makes a great impression.